Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 ## Objective

 In this first tutorial, we will see how to load and display the space ship that will serve to represent the player in our game.
-We will position it in the game, setup a camera to watch it and integrate that in the Game1 class.
-This will allow us to review 3D mathematics concept and their API in Monogame.
+We will position it in the game, setup a camera to watch it and integrate that in the `Game1` class.
+This will allow us to review 3D mathematics concept and their API in MonoGame.

 ## Requierements

+> [!REQUIEREMENTS]
+>
-You are supposed to have read lessons 1, 2, 3 and 6 of the Monogame's 2D basic tutorial.
-You should know about the Game1 class, its LoadContent, Update and Draw functions and the use of the GameTime parameter in Update and Draw.
+> You are supposed to have read lessons 1, 2, 3, 5 and 6 of the MonoGame's 2D basic tutorial.
+You should know about the `Game1` class, its ``LoadContent``, ``Update`` and ``Draw`` functions, the use of the ``GameTime`` parameter in ``Update`` and ``Draw``, and the way to use the MonoGame Content Builder.

 # The Player class

-Create a Player class.
-I'll walk you through the 3D game programming concepts in this Player.cs file, focusing on the mathematical aspects while keeping things approachable for beginners.
-We will for now create the different member variables of this class, and its Load and Update function.
+Create a ``Player.cs`` class.
+We will review 3D mathematical concepts while creating our ``Player``.
+We will for now create the different member variables of this class, and its ``Load`` and ``Update`` function.

 Create the class squeletton in such a way: